Google Drive Duplicate Folders with 2 Ways

 Besides, CBackup offers the desktop app for you to backup computer to cloud, such as backup files to Google Drive, OneDrive, Dropbox, CBackup Cloud, etc.

 That’s all for Google Drive duplicate folders.
-“Move to” feature and “Google Backup and Sync” can achieve the same effect.
+“Move to” feature and “Google Drive for desktop” can achieve the same effect.
 But moving a folder in Google Drive is not enough for space issue and date security.
 If you want to combine cloud storage for space and prevent data loss, you can try to copy Google Drive folder to another account.
 It’s a great choice.
 Just try it for yourself.